-In Tennessee, OSMRE has operated a Federal regulatory program as the primary regulator under SMCRA since October 1984 when the State repealed its surface mining law.
-OSMRE also has regulatory authority responsibilities for surface coal mining activities in the State of Georgia since they have never adopted an approved State program under SMCRA.
-The annual report on the Tennessee and Georgia Federal Program for the period of October 1, 2009, to September 30, 2010, can be viewed on the Annual Reports sections of our OSMRE website.
+In Tennessee, the Office of Surface Mining Reclamation and Enforcement (OSMRE) has operated a Federal regulatory program as the primary regulator under the Surface Mining Control and Reclamation Act of 1977 (SMCRA) since October 1984 when the State repealed its surface mining law.
+OSMRE also has regulatory authority responsibilities for surface coal mining activities in the states of Georgia and North Carolina since they never adopted approved state programs under SMCRA.

 Annual Evaluation Reports

 The annual evaluation reports for the Tennessee and Georgia Federal Program for evaluation years from 1996 to 2016 can be accessed below.

 Access the Annual Evaluation Reports